Trishan97/NOVA_CTB/README.md

 when Adding new changes type in the following commands when you want to add your changes

+- click on file , then press "Save All"
 - type in : "git add ."
 - then type : "git commit -m "add changes" "
 - then finally type : "git push"